-As a result, bottlenecks in program execution, e.g., limitations in memory or computational bandwidth, lead to long stalls and idle periods in the shader pipelines of modern GPUs [45, 46, 60, 74].
+As a result, bottlenecks in program execution, e.g., limitations in memory or computational bandwidth, lead to long stalls and idle periods in the shader pipelines of modern GPUs [51, 52, 79, 103].
 Alleviating these bottlenecks with optimizations implemented in dedicated hardware requires significant engineering cost and effort.
 Fortunately, the resulting under-utilization of on-chip computational and memory resources from these imbalances in application requirements, offers some new opportunities.
 For example, we can use these resources for efficient integration of hardware-generated threads that perform useful work to accelerate the execution of the primary threads.
-Similar helper threading ideas have been proposed in the context of general-purpose processors [19, 20, 24, 27, 28, 69, 86] to either extend the pipeline with more contexts or use spare hardware contexts to pre-compute useful information that aids main code execution (e.g., to aid branch prediction, prefetching, etc.).
+Similar helper threading ideas have been proposed in the context of general-purpose processors [22, 23, 27, 31, 32, 97, 122] to either extend the pipeline with more contexts or use spare hardware contexts to precompute useful information that aids main code execution (e.g., to aid branch prediction, prefetching, etc.).

-We believe that the general idea of helper threading can lead to even more powerful optimizations and new opportunities in the context of modern GPUs than in CPUs because (1) the abundance of on-chip resources in a GPU obviates the need for idle hardware contexts [24, 25] or the addition of more storage (registers, rename tables, etc.) and compute units [19, 59] required to handle more contexts and (2) the relative simplicity of the GPU pipeline avoids the complexities of handling register renaming, speculative execution, precise interrupts, etc. [20].
+We believe that the general idea of helper threading can lead to even more powerful optimizations and new opportunities in the context of modern GPUs than in CPUs because (1) the abundance of on-chip resources in a GPU obviates the need for idle hardware contexts [27, 28] or the addition of more storage (registers, rename tables, etc.) and compute units [22, 75] required to handle more contexts and (2) the relative simplicity of the GPU pipeline avoids the complexities of handling register renaming, speculative execution, precise interrupts, etc. [23].
 However, GPUs that execute and manage thousands of thread contexts at the same time pose new challenges for employing helper threading, which must be addressed carefully.
-First, the numerous regular program threads executing in parallel could require an equal or larger number of helper threads to be managed at low cost.
+First, the numerous regular program threads executing in parallel could require an equal or larger number of helper threads that need to be managed at low cost.
 Second, the compute and memory resources are dynamically partitioned between threads in GPUs, and resource allocation for helper threads should be cognizant of resource interference and overheads.
 Third, lock-step execution and complex scheduling-which are characteristic of GPU architectures-exacerbate the complexity of fine-grained management of helper threads.

-In this paper, we develop a new, flexible framework for bottleneck acceleration in GPUs via helper threading (called Core-Assisted Bottleneck Acceleration or CABA), which exploits the aforementioned new opportunities while effectively handling the new challenges.
-CABA performs acceleration by generating special warps-assist warps-that can execute code to speed up application execution.
-To simplify the support of the numerous assist threads with CABA, we manage their execution at the granularity of a warp and use a centralized mechanism to track
+In this work, we describe a new, flexible framework for bottleneck acceleration in GPUs via helper threading (called Core-Assisted Bottleneck Acceleration or CABA), which exploits the aforementioned new opportunities while effectively handling the new challenges.
+CABA performs acceleration by generating special warps-assist warps-that can execute code to speed up application execution and system tasks.
+To simplify the support of the numerous assist threads with CABA, we manage their execution at the granularity of a warp and use a centralized mechanism to track the progress of each assist warp throughout its execution.
+To reduce the overhead of providing and managing new contexts for each generated thread, as well as to simplify scheduling and data communication, an assist warp shares the same context as the regular warp it assists.
+Hence, the regular warps are overprovisioned with available registers to enable each of them to host its own assist warp.